KingCh1ll/discordeasypages/README.md

 Bot.login("YourBotTokenFromDiscordDeveloperHubGoesHere")
 ```

 ### ⁉ Support
-If you acquire help, we ask that you join [KingCh1ll's Discord Server](https://discord.gg/5DzTfHs7dy) & open a ticket.
-If you don't have discord, you may open up a discussion!
+If you acquire help, we ask that you join [KingCh1ll's Discord Server](https://discord.gg/MKKeRU2y4x) & open a ticket.
+If you don't have discord, you may open up a discussion in our github!